debox-dev/wormhole/README.md

 ﻿# Wormhole

-Super minimal framework for RPC and messaging over redis in python
+Minimal framework for RPC and messaging in python

 Wormhole is based on [gregie156's version of rdisq](https://github.com/gregie156/rdisq)